-Q. How do you identify a labor shortage?
-If most of the SNF's can't meet the requirement does that have an impact on the commissioner's decision.
+Q. How do you identify a labor supply shortage?
+If most of the skilled nursing facilities (SNFs) can't meet the requirement, does that have an impact on the commissioner's determination?

-A. The Commissioner's Determination will be made in consultation with the New York State Department of Labor (DOL) and will take into account job availability metrics developed and/or reviewed by DOL, which may include but is not limited to the list of job openings in New York State.
+A. The Commissioner's Determination will be made in consultation with the New York State Department of Labor (DOL) and will take into account job availability metrics developed and reviewed by DOL, which includes the list of job openings in New York State.

 Q. Executive Order (EO) 4.22 was in effect until June 2023.
-Is this EO taken in consideration?
+Was this EO taken into consideration in the Commissioners determination?

-A. At this point, the Commissioner, in consultation with DOL, has issued a Determination regarding the 2nd Quarter of 2022, the 3rd Quarter of 2022, and 4th Quarter of 2022.
+A Generally, EO 4 will be taken into consideration to the extent it was in effect during the Quarters being assessed for compliance.
+At this point, the Commissioner, in consultation with DOL, has issued a Determination regarding the 2nd Quarter of 2022, the 3rd Quarter of 2022, and 4th Quarter of 2022.
 This Determination relies upon EOs 4.7 through 4.16 and states that such EOs support the determination that healthcare facilities, including residential health care facilities licensed by the State of New York in all Metropolitan and Nonmetropolitan Areas of New York State, were located in an area experiencing an acute labor supply shortage during the second, third and fourth quarters of 2022.

-Q. It seems contradictory to have a State of Emergency regarding labor supply shortages (under Executive Order No. 4) but still have this law (PHL 2828) go into effect; can you address this apparent inconsistency?
+Q. It seems contradictory to have a State of Emergency regarding labor supply shortages (under Executive Order No. 4) but still have this law (Public Health Law § 2828) go into effect; can you address this apparent inconsistency?

 A. The Commissioner, in consultation with the Department of Labor, has issued determinations regarding the 2nd Quarter of 2022, the 3rd Quarter of 2022, and 4th Quarter of 2022.
-The determinations cite Executive Orders (EOs) 4.7 through 4.16 and states that such EOs support the determination that healthcare facilities, including residential health care facilities licensed by the State of New York in all Metropolitan and Nonmetropolitan Areas of New York State, were located in an area experiencing an acute labor supply shortage during the second, third and fourth quarters of 2022.
-If the facility has made reasonable attempts to acquire new staff and taken appropriate steps to ensure the health and safety of residents, it may be eligible for a penalty reduction based on a shortage of labor.
+The determination cites Executive Orders (EOs) 4.7 through 4.16 and states that such EOs support the determination that healthcare facilities, including residential health care facilities licensed by the State of New York in all Metropolitan and Nonmetropolitan Areas of New York State, were all located in an area experiencing an acute labor supply shortage during the second, third and fourth quarters of 2022.
+Provided a facility has made reasonable attempts to acquire new staff and taken appropriate steps to ensure the health and safety of its residents, it may be eligible for a penalty reduction based on the Commissioner's Determination.